rptabo/rptabo.github.io/_drafts/third-wheel-etiquette.md

 - Their biggest fight
 - Infidelity
 - Finances
 - Religion and politics (especially if they disagree).
-Even if they agree on most things, try to find the topic or point where there is some contention.
-(Note that this particular piece of advice is not just limited to romantic relationships when you are serving as a third wheel but is a good topic for any gathering.)
+Even if they agree on most things, try to find the topic or point where there is some contention so that you can help strengthen the relationship.
+(Note that this particular piece of advice is not just limited to romantic pairings when you are serving as a third wheel but is a good topic for any gathering.)
-- The best third wheeler will find the

 ## Topics to Avoid